seperman/deepdiff/README.md

 ## What is new?

+DeepDiff 6-1-0

+- DeepDiff.affected_paths can be used to get the list of all paths where a change, addition, or deletion was reported for.
+- DeepDiff.affected_root_keys can be used to get the list of all paths where a change, addition, or deletion was reported for.
+- Bugfix: ValueError when using Decimal 0.x #339  by [Enric Pou](https://github.com/epou)
+- Serialization of UUID

 DeepDiff 6-0-0

 - [Exclude obj callback strict](https://github.com/seperman/deepdiff/pull/320/files) parameter is added to DeepDiff by Mikhail Khviyuzov [mskhviyu](https://github.com/mskhviyu).